Best Places to Watch the Sydney to Hobart Race

-- Best places to watch the start of the Sydney to Hobart race
+- Where is the best places to watch the start of the Sydney to Hobart race

 What time does the Sydney to Hobart race start?

 The starter’s gun will sound at 1 pm with a warning shot ten minutes earlier.
-However, boats will start getting into a position from much earlier and the harbour is a pretty incredible site with all the competitor and spectator vessels filling the usually relatively spacious harbour.
+However, boats will start getting into a position from much earlier, and the harbour is a pretty incredible site with all the competitors and spectator vessels filling this usually spacious waterway.

 Where does the race actually start?

-The official starting line is just off Nielson Park making this one of the most popular spots on the eastern shore to watch the action.
+The official starting line is just off Nielsen Park, making this one of the most popular spots on the eastern shore to watch the action.
 Read more about how they manage the start of the race on the official Sydney to Hobart website.

 Lots of boats on offer with a variety of price points and luxury.
 Some of my favourites are: